• Home

 Sanding the stained cabinet smooth.

-This is as good as a time as any to note that if you do take sandpaper to your gel stained cabinets, the stain will come right off, and easily too; this was no power sanding effort, but in addition to showing how easily the stain can come off, this post should help you see how easy it is to spot-correct scratches or dents that happen over time.
+This is as good a time as any to note that if you do take sandpaper to your gel-stained cabinets, the stain will come right off, and easily too; this was no power sanding effort, but in addition to showing how easily the stain can come off, this post should help you see how easy it is to spot-correct scratches or dents that happen over time.

-I stained these trouble spots in the same way that I had the original cabinets (as seen in update #1, in update #2, and in the grand reveal).
-After one coat, there was noticeable improvement, and after two more there was no sign of the oak.
+I stained these trouble spots in the same way that I had the original cabinets (as seen in gel-staining update #1, gel-staining update #2, and in the grand gel-staining reveal).
+You will want to apply one thin coat each day to allow it to thoroughly dry between coats.

 First coat of stain went on the cabinets.